• Skip to primary navigation

 However, terriers don’t like to back down from a fight, so keep an eye on your pooch should you frequent the dog park or set up doggy playdates.

-This breed prefers the company of humans and is energetic.
+This energetic breed prefers human company.
 It’s best to have someone at home for most of the day, whether your partner or a roommate.

 The dogs don’t need a lot of room indoors (apartment living is fine), but you will need easy access to outdoor spaces such as parks or walking trails.